Advantage Drug Screening’s Frequently Asked Questions

 All hair strand and fingernail testing are directly-observed because we collect the samples ourselves.

-Labs do not accept walk-ins unless have a requistion number from us.
-You can certainly get a requistion from your doctor but their fees are generally quite high ($300 +) and you may have to wait a few days to receive the requistion.
-We offer same-day collection services for all labs at our Cary location.
-If the Cary location is not convenient for you, we offer same-day requistion processing and can send you to any lab nationwide once we receive the required information.
-I can perform lab test collections for anybody (i.e. self-referrals, employees, potential employees, family members, clients, students, etc.).
-For all non-Cary collections, I send the donor an e-mail with their unique requisition number and location of their nearest lab.
-The results are sent to me and I forward them to the designated recipient.
+Labs do not accept walk-ins unless have a requisition number.
+You can certainly get a requisition from your doctor but their fees are generally quite high ($300 +) and you may have to wait a few days to receive the requisition.
+We offer same-day collection services for Quest Diagnostics at our Cary location.
+If the Cary location is not convenient for you, we offer same-day requisition processing and can send you to any LabCorp nationwide once we receive the required information.
+For all non-Cary collections, I send the donor an e-mail with their unique requisition number and location of their nearest LabCorp.
+The results are sent to ADS and we forward them to the designated recipient.

 Yes we do.
 We can perform the following checks: